Initialization data disk (Linux)

 sudo parted /dev/vdb

-2. Enter the following in the Parted interactive command line to set the GPT partition format.
+2. stay Parted Enter the following in the interactive command line to set GPT Partition format.

 mklabel gpt

-3. Enter the following contents to divide a primary partition, and set the start and end positions of the partition.
+3. Enter the following contents to divide the partition, and set the start and end positions of the partition.

-This operation takes the partition of a primary partition, the partition name is primary, and 100% capacity is given to the first partition as an example.
+• Single partition example: to divide a primary partition, the partition name is primary, Start at 1MiB, For example, 100% capacity is allocated to the first partition.

 4. Run the following command to check the partition alignment.